harishb93/reactnd-contacts-app/README.md

 This project is a simple React application to add, view and remove contacts.
 The point of this project is to understand the React fundamentals and implement its concepts.

 To run this project, you will have to setup and run the backend server for the Contacts app.
 This server is primarily an API that will interact with the server for storage and retrieval of data.
+The API is written and managed by Udacity.

 ## Backend Server setup